 Supporting Factors

-• • Accuracy/output edge for Bogdan Guskov
+• • Accuracy/output edge for Guskov

 • • Big cage increases time at range